zobkiw/zobkiw.github.io/docs/dynamic-prioritization.md

 ###Dynamic Prioritization
+**_Learning to manage your shifting day_**
+*by Joe Zobkiw*

+---

-Unless you are an entry level engineer, in your first month on the job, focused on one very specific task, you will almost certainly have multiple concerns throughout the day, competing for your time and attention.
+Unless you are an entry level engineer, in your first month on the job, focused on one very specific task, you will almost certainly have multiple, shifting concerns throughout the day, competing for your time and attention.

 At any one time, you may have 3 items in your queue, one of which is actively being focused on, another that is in a holding pattern waiting for stakeholder feedback, and another waiting in the wings for your attention.
 But what happens when yet another issue, for example, a production issue in your code base, appears out of nowhere and requires your immediate attention?
 What do you do?
 How to do manage this 4th thing under the pressure of your customers being unable to use your app or access your web site?